dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 865. Smallest Subtree with all the Deepest Nodes.md

 * The number of nodes in the tree will be between 1 and 500.
 * The values of each node are unique.

+**Note:** This question is the same as 1123: [https://leetcode.com/problems/lowest-common-ancestor-of-deepest-leaves/](https://leetcode.com/problems/lowest-common-ancestor-of-deepest-leaves/)

 # Submissions
 ---
 ## Approach 1: Paint Deepest Nodes